Poikiloderma of Civatte is an acquired poikiloderma of the lateral face and neck first described by the French dermatologist Achille Civatte in 1923.

 Most commonly, individuals affected are middle-aged or elderly women; however, the disease has been seen in other age groups.

-Poikiloderma of Civatte is a chronic skin condition, but the discomfort is solely cosmetic in most patients.
-Patients with the mild form do not seek medical advice.
+Poikiloderma of Civatte is a chronic and progressive skin condition and, although benign, may result in cosmetic disfigurement that can be quite concerning to some patients.
+Patients with the mild form typically do not seek medical advice.